 What are Cell Regenerating Fillers?

-Cell regenerating fillers like Radiesse and Ellansé, which Dr. Goldie and Dr. Manning use respectively, are fillers that stimulate your cells to produce more Type 1 collagen.
+Cell stimulating fillers like Radiesse and Ellansé, which Dr. Goldie and Dr. Manning use respectively, are fillers that stimulate your cells to produce more Type 1 collagen.
 "Type 1 collagen is abundant in the body when we are young, providing the infrastructure for our naturally-abundant hyaluronic acid and elastin and therefore the appearance of firm and youthful skin," explains Dr. Manning.
 She adds that Type 1 collagen loss begins in our late 20s and by our 50s, we've lost roughly half of our Type 1 collagen.

 How do Cell Regenerating Fillers Work?